lockedatapublished/blog/content/posts/2018-05-02-particlesarly-fun-book-draw.md

 ---

 Did you know that every month, a random Locke Data Twitter follower wins a nifty data science book?
-If you don't and don't follow [Locke Data on Twitter](https://twitter.com/LockeData) yet, do it!
+If you don't, and you don't follow [Locke Data on Twitter](https://twitter.com/LockeData) yet, do it!
 This month's book was "Tidy text mining" by Julia Silge and David Robinson, a fantastic introduction to Natural Language Processing in R. If you haven't been lucky enough to score a paperback version, you can read it [online](https://www.tidytextmining.com/) for free!
 You can check out tweets about previous give-aways via [this Twitter moment](https://twitter.com/i/moments/982169969008918528) and see that on top of giving away great books we also try to make the winner announcement fun.
 In this post I shall explain how we announced this month's winner with an animated gif of followers' screennames using the `particles` package.

 # Bag of words, bag of followers

 Last month, I had created a magical gif to announce the winner of "Dear Data", in which Wizard chibi Steph made a book image disappear, revealing who the winner was.
-I used the `particles` package that simulates particles, which allowed to simulate the movements of pixels.
+I used the `particles` package that simulates particles, which allowed us to simulate the movements of pixels.

 {{< tweet 980753545262661634 >}}

 You can find the R script [here](https://github.com/lockedata/twitter_book_draw/blob/master/R/code_with_particles.R), derived from [this gist by `particles` creator Thomas Lin Pedersen](https://gist.github.com/thomasp85/0938c3ece34b9515d889f3b1f9c3fc9c).
-This month, I wanted to be slightly more ambitious in order to use _words_ as the basis for the visualization, and in order to dive a bit more into the `particles` package instead of barely adapting an existing gist, so as to share my learning process with you.
+This month, I wanted to be slightly more ambitious in order to use _words_ as the basis for the visualization, and in order to dive a bit more into the `particles` package instead of barely adapting an existing gist, and share my learning process with you.

 Learning more about R by visualizing stuff is probably good idea, as phrased in this tweet

 {{< tweet 984537744985686016 >}}

-I had in mind a wordcloud of all followers' screenames, that would move and all of a sudden change so that only the winner might stay.
+I had in mind a wordcloud of all followers' screenames, that would move and all of a sudden change so that only the name remained.
 How did I achieve that?

 # The genesis of the bag

 A very good post by Thomas explains [how he animated his blog logo](https://www.data-imaginist.com/2017/animating-the-logo/).
 I'll write a step-by-step here too.
 Compared to last month, I dived into `particles` docs which was _fascinating_.
 A good intro is [the announcement blog post](https://www.data-imaginist.com/2018/let-it-flow-let-it-flow-let-it-flow/), and in general the functions are actually well documented.
-Last month I had merely looked at them, in order to simply adapt the existing gist, while this time, I unsurprisingly learnt more by doing _and_ reading.
+Last month I had merely looked at them, in order to simply adapt the existing gist, while this time I unsurprisingly learnt more by doing _and_ reading.

 ## Drawing a winner